-The year 2023 proved to be a different year than most had predicted.
+The year 2024 proved to be a difficult year globally.
 Instead of one war, there were two with the prospect of a third.
-The rise in food and energy prices lasted for most of the year, while interest rates, along with shortages in labor and supply chain delays have caused business executives and government agencies to pivot from their original plans to cope with these not-so-temporary changes.
-As we move into 2024, people are realizing that these challenges will be with us for an extended period.
+The continued rise in prices and sporadic shortages caused business executives and government agencies to find ways to cope with these not-so-temporary changes.
+As we move into 2025, people are uncertain as to whether these challenges will be with us for an extended period, or if the changes and rightward shift in governments in many of the developed country governments will turn things around.

-In the United States, enterprises are hoping inflation will be contained without a recession happening, and that there will be a period of some growth.
-Outside of the U.S., there is a similar hope - but not as strong.
+In the United States, enterprises are hoping the Trump administration will curb inflation without a recession happening, and that there will be a period of growth across all industry sectors.
+Outside of the U.S., there is a glimmer of hope for change but turning the ships around will not be an easy task.
+It is likely most governments will fail to truly produce change.
 The prospect that wars, conflicts, and disruptions could arise in hotspots around the world is driving business executives everywhere to be cautious about growth and worry about potential negative impacts to global commerce.

-On the technology side of business, ChatGPT has generated tremendous excitement in corporate board rooms and C-suites.
+On the technology side of business, the various genAI models have generated tremendous excitement in corporate board rooms and C-suites.
 Visions of new applications that drive new revenue streams and productivity gains are dancing in their heads.
-Unfortunately, reality will not live up to the hype - but IT will be given the directive to charge ahead and spend on genAI solutions.
+There are already examples of success but unfortunately, reality for many is not living up to the hype - but IT will be given the directive to charge ahead and spend on genAI solutions.
 Given the nascency of various models and the costs associated with genAI operations, targets will be tough to attain, and financial viability will take time to work out.
 IT executives should expect more failures than successes, particularly as they start their AI journeys, and need to guild businesses as to what reasonable returns can be realized, how, and when.

 Meanwhile, cybersecurity attacks will continue unabated, forcing businesses and governments to re-examine their business culture, their processes, and the degree to which they are safeguarding privacy and security.
 All of this means that executives must invest in transforming their businesses while they still struggle with staff, skill, and supply shortages.
-It will be a tall order: executives must drive process improvements to remain competitive, contain costs, enhance compliance, minimize risks, ensure privacy, and improve resource utilization - all at once.
+It will be a tall order: executives must simultaneously drive process improvements to remain competitive, contain costs, enhance compliance, minimize risks, ensure privacy, and improve resource utilization - all at once.

-Major Trends for 2023
+Major Trends for 2025

-Below are six areas that we expect will be focal points in 2024:
+Below are six areas that we expect will be focal points in 2025:

-AI and GenAI - GenAI has sparked the imagination of corporate executives.
-Marketing and engineering teams will take the lead on driving genAI strategies in the enterprises.
-However, most IT organizations will have to find creative ways to fund the infrastructure required to meet the business demand.
-The LLMs and the processing power required to support genAI is very expensive - thousands of CPUs and GPUs and petabytes of storage.
+AI and GenAI -Most IT organizations will struggle to successfully implement genAI applications.
+Whether done in the cloud, colocation site, or on-premises, these projects require coordination amongst the IT development and operations teams as well as facilities and security staff, at a minimum.
+Careful coordination can eliminate or minimize the bottlenecks.
+The large language models (LLMs) and the processing power required to support genAI training systems can be very expensive - potentially thousands of CPUs and GPUs and petabytes of storage.
+Many firms will look to small language models (SLMs) for training models to reduce costs and speed up the time to implementation.
 Not only is the acquisition cost high but the power and space required is also exponentially substantial in comparison to general workloads and even compute-intensive ones, and for many firms, requirements will exceed the existing data center or colocation space and power capabilities.
-This technology may prove to be the impetus for IT executives to start implementing OpEx acquisition models beyond cloud solutions.